Do I need bicycle insurance?

 You will pay slightly more, but it can be worth it.

-However, some home insurance companies offer additional cover for bikes, so search for a policy that includes specific cover that meets your needs.
+However, some insurance companies offer additional cover for bikes, so when you're getting home insurance quotes search for a policy that includes specific cover that meets your needs.